zesik/react-splitter-layout/README.md

 ## Usage

-Place each part of the layout under `SplitterLayout`.
+Write two parts of the layout as direct children of your `SplitterLayout` element.
-At most 2 child elements can be put into `SplitterLayout`.
-3rd child element and on are ignored.
+`SplitterLayout` renders the first 2 direct children only if it has more than 2 direct children.
-If there is only one element in `SplitterLayout`, splitter is rendered and the child element occupies all space.
+`SplitterLayout` does not render splitter when it has only 1 direct children, and the only direct children occupies all available space.

 The `SplitterLayout` component supports the following props.